Typical Retirement Expenses to Prepare For

-Unfortunately, not all Americans know what to expect regarding living expenses during their retirement years.
+However, not all Americans know what to expect regarding living expenses during their retirement.
 They may not know how to budget for ordinary costs in retirement, like housing and transportation, or make the most out of retirement income.
-Here’s a look at typical retirement expenses so individuals can get a handle on how much they’re likely to spend and how much they need to budget for retirement.
+Here’s a look at typical retirement expenses so individuals can get a handle on how much they’re likely to spend, and how much they need to budget for retirement, and how that might inform their strategies for padding their retirement and investment accounts.

 This article is part of SoFi’s Retirement Planning Guide, our coverage of all the steps you need to create a successful retirement plan.